 Like most parents, my wife and I have tried to impart to our kids the value of living within one’s means and developing a saving habit.

 When I asked Alyssa how she had managed to save so much, given her entry-level salary and the high cost of city living, her answer surprised me.

 She said, “Dad, you once told us that saving in your 20s is worth eight times what you save in your 30s.
 Of all the advice that you have given me, that one lesson, to save as much as you can early on, really struck a chord with me.”

 That was one of my proudest moments as a father!

 First, there was the satisfaction of knowing that my daughter had listened to, and acted upon, one of the many (okay, probably too many) pieces of fatherly advice that I had given her over the years.

-Knowing that my daughter has learned this lesson, and is on the path to a bright financial future, is one of the best Father’s Day gifts imaginable.
+Knowing that my daughter had learned this lesson, and was on the path to a bright financial future, was one of the best Father’s Day gifts imaginable.